The Rollercoaster Ride: Navigating the 21 Stages of a Narcissistic Relationship

 The discard phase is when the narcissist abruptly ends the relationship, leaving their victim feeling devastated and confused.
 This phase can be incredibly painful, as the victim is left reeling from the sudden loss of love and affection that was once showered upon them during the idealization phase.
 The narcissist may discard their partner callously, without any regard for their feelings or well-being, leaving them feeling abandoned and heartbroken.

-See also The Rise of Narcissism in the Digital Age: How Social Media is Fueling Self-Obsession
+See also Narcissism in the Digital Age: How Social Media and Technology Influence the Definition and Perception of Narcissistic Behavior

 Coping with the pain and confusion of a narcissistic breakup can be incredibly challenging, but it is important for individuals to remember that they are not alone in their experience.
 Seeking support from friends, family, or a therapist can provide much-needed comfort and validation during this difficult time.
 It is also important for individuals to practice self-care and self-compassion as they navigate the healing process.
 Engaging in activities that bring joy and fulfillment, such as hobbies or exercise, can help individuals begin to rebuild their sense of self-worth and identity after the trauma of a narcissistic breakup.